sowmya04101998/DistributedTraining/01_introduction/Modules.md

 module show <package>
 ```

-For more details, refer to the HPC documentation.
+For more details, refer to the HPC documentation (https://lmod.readthedocs.io/en/latest/020_advanced.html).